Ellednera/MapSearching/README.md

 ### 2. assets::CityMap
 #### public CityMap()
 The default constructor.
 This will set and connect all the Stations.
-This constructor **MUST** be called if you're using the *GPS*.
-You can still add on connections if you want to :)
+You can also add-on connections if you want to :)

+The number of layers by default is now 5 instaed of 3

-#### public void createBridges(Station s1, Station s2, Station s3)
+~~#### public void createBridges(Station s1, Station s2, Station s3)
 Connects 3 *Station*s in one go.
 This is the maximum stations that can be connected **through this method**.
 See *processFullNetwork()* method to link more than 3 *Station*s.
+~~
+Connecting 3 stations in one go is no longer available

 #### public void createBridges(Station s1, Station s2)
 Connects 2 *Stations* in one go.
 This is the minimum stations that can be connected.

 #### private void updateStationRecord(Station s1, Station s2)
-#### private void updateStationRecord(Station s1, Station s2, Station s3)
+~~#### private void updateStationRecord(Station s1, Station s2, Station s3)~~
 These two methods will be called by the two *createBridges* methods.
 The record is needed for the actual searching based on user input.

 #### public ArrayList<List\<Station>> processPartialNetwork(boolean verbose)